praerie/convex-hull/README.md

 Geometry processing playground focused on convex hull construction, implemented in Python and visualized with `matplotlib`.

-## Graham's Scan: Convex Hull Construction
+## Convex Hull Construction

-[convex_hull.py](/convex_hull.py) computes the convex hull of a set of 2D points using Graham's scan algorithm.
+[convex_hull.py](/convex_hull.py) computes the convex hull of a set of 2D points using Andrew's Monotone Chain.

 ### Steps: